Site icon View from La Vila

 Fascinating fact!

 And who’s to argue?
-When everyone is sat around a table digging in to a delicious rice dish, you don’t get more unified or share-y than that!
+When everyone is sat around a table digging into a delicious rice dish, you don’t get more unified or share-y than that!

 Exit mobile version